rilindo/ruby-1.9.3-rpm/README.md

 This should on RHEL, though.
 Let me know if it doesn't.

-### Personal thoughts
+### Notes

-Working off from https://github.com/imeyer/ruby-1.9.2-rpm.
+- Working off from https://github.com/imeyer/ruby-1.9.2-rpm.
 Usual disclaimers apply.
+- If you need YAML support, you will need to have libyaml installed.
+If you like to build your own, you can use my spec at https://github.com/rilindo/rpms/tree/master/specs/libyaml.
+  In the future, I'll add that as a requirement.
+- libffi also needs to be installed if you need Ruby-FFI.
+I will add that is a require in a future update.